mhmunem/Grocery-Comparison-App/README.md

 NOTE: On Windows `sudo` is not required.

+## Running Tests

+From the root directory run: `sudo docker compose -f docker-compose-server-test.yml up --watch`.
+The tests will automatically rerun when any files in `server/` change.

 # Overview

 We will develop a grocery price comparison app to help users find the best prices for their grocery items across multiple supermarkets.